Mini-IT/AdvertisingIdentifierFetcher/README.md

 	Debug.Log("advertisingId = " + advertisingId);
 });
 ```
+Optionally you may specify a timeout in milliseconds for this operation by passing the second parameter. **Default timeout is 1000 ms**.
+If the operation lasts longer, it is forced to stop and the `callback` will be called with an empty string as a parameter.

+If the timeout value is less or equal to zero, no timeout is applied.

 ### Installation
 To add AdvertisingIdFetcher to your project follow these [instructions](https://docs.unity3d.com/Manual/upm-ui-giturl.html) using this Git URL: